Abhijeet-Jadhav/rest-api/README.md

 Using getSingletons() it will fail because: Singleton resources are instantiated during application startup.
 So, you cannot inject request-specific information to their member variables.

+## param converters
+Jersey does conversion for string in URL to primitive data types.
+But we need to use Param Converters to convert data type to custom types.
+So, you need to implement ParamConverter and ParamConverterProvider for this.
+Jersey searches for some converter to convert from string to instance hence we need to implement ParamConverterProvider.

+String -> ParamConverter -> Instance

+## Providers
+They are used to modify the behaviour of your application at runtime.